ai-tools-for-thought/workshop/index.md

 **Body:**
 - Corresponding author name
 - Corresponding author institution
+- Short bio from each author on a submission.
+The bio should focuse on relevant background and interest for the workshop (max 150 words per bio).
 - Submission title
 - Submission keywords
 - Submission links (if applicable)